Free Trial Software Downloads Command-line Resource Editor

 /plhdXX="Value"

-Value - Any value you wish to pass into the script.
+"Value": This is the value you want to pass into the script.
 Quotes are required!

 Placeholder Usage Guidelines